pace/openfsc-spec/1.0/openfsc-spec.md

 ### 3.2 Pre-Auth Process

 - The user has to pre-authorize the payment, the amount is explicitly chosen by the user OR implicitly set high enough, such that a full fueling could take place (tank size _fuel type price_ 120%).
 - The status updates work in the same way as with a Post-Pay fueling, the only difference is, that the process waits until the state **locked** is reached.
-The pre-authorized amount will be captured by the gas station by providing the fuelled amount and price.
+The pre-authorized amount will be captured by the gas station by providing the quantity of product dispensed and the total price.
+- In case of cancellation (no fuel delivered), the client does not report a transaction but uses the [`LOCKEDPUMP`](#lockedpump) command to indicate the cancellation of the process.
-- The user will be presented with the bill and informed that the transaction is complete.
+- The user will be presented with the transaction receipt/delivery note and informed that the transaction is complete.

 ![assets/pre-auth-flow.png](assets/pre-auth-process.png)